 Parachute

-Parachute is a little different from other furniture companies like Wayfair because they actually started by making super comfy and plus home accessories like bedding, robes and towels.
+Parachute is a little different from other furniture companies like Wayfair because they actually started by making super comfy and plush home accessories like bedding, robes and towels.

 But they’ve since expanded into other categories and now offer a fairly wide range of affordable home decor and lifestyle products, including everything from bedroom furniture to home office accessories, baby stuff and more.